easy-edx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 *************************************

 Your edX profile allows you to share information about yourself with the edX community.
-Your profile can include an image that identifies you on the edX site as well as your location and other biographical information.
 Course teams and other learners in your courses can view your profile.
+Your profile always includes your username.
+Optionally, and if you are over 13 years of age, you can also share a profile picture, your location, and other biographical information.

-You can share a limited profile or a full profile.

-A limited profile includes only your username and optionally, a profile image.
+You can share either a limited profile or a full profile.
+A limited profile shares only your username and an optional profile picture.

-.. note:: If you are under 13 years of age, your limited profile only includes your username.
-You cannot add a profile picture.
+.. note:: If you are under 13 years of age, you can only share a limited profile and you cannot share a profile picture.

 .. image:: ../../../shared/images/SFD_Prof_Limited.png
  :width: 400